IBM/predict-insurance-charges-with-autoai/README.md

 "https://iam.bluemix.net/identity/token"
 ```

-### 7.3.1 Using Windows 10 and Powershell to generate the access token
+### 7.3 (Windows Users only) - Using Windows 10 and Powershell to generate the access token

 * Install python.org Windows distro 3.8.3 from http://python.org - make sure to add the /python38/scripts folder path to the $PATH environment, if you do not, you will get errors trying to run flask (flask.exe is installed to the scripts folder)